 There is a way though to help fix some of the issues with the polling on admin-ajax.php on the back-end when it comes to auto-saving, revisions, locking, etc. That is where the free Heartbeat Control plugin from Jeff Matson comes into play.

 The Heartbeat control plugin currently has 70,000+ active installs with a 5 out of 5-star rating.
 It has been 2 years since it has been updated, but that is simply due to the fact that nothing much has changed with the way the Heartbeat API works.
 You can download it from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.

 Second, you’ll want to modify the heartbeat behavior.
-So make sure the “Post Editor” is selected and change the frequency from the default 15 seconds to 60 seconds can help you drastically reduce the amount of requests and save on server resources (reduce CPU load).
+So make sure the “Post Editor” is selected and change the frequency from the default 15 seconds to 60 seconds can help you drastically reduce the number of requests and save on server resources (reduce CPU load).

 As you can see there are some quick and easy options to both diagnose and resolve admin-ajax.php issues.
 Typically they arise from 3rd party plugins that might be conflicting with one another or are perhaps badly coded.
 If you are experiencing CPU load on the back-end as a result of admin-ajax.php, you might also want to consider a managed WordPress host like Kinsta who is more experienced with dealing with these types of performance issues.